BYLAWS OF THE ROTARY CLUB OF ALAMO

 – Service Projects.
 This committee develops and implements educational, humanitarian, and vocational projects that address the needs of our community and communities in other countries.

 Section 3 – Sub-committees may be appointed as needed to conduct club activities.
 These committees will normally be placed under the supervision of one of the chairs of the standing committees described in Section 2, above.
+Each of these committees will include a vice-chair or co-chair as set forth in Article VIII, Section 2, above.
 The president-elect will identify no later than April 1 before assuming office as president the sub-committees to be in effect during his/her year and the standing committee that will supervise each sub-committee’s activities.
 The president-elect may establish committees that will report directly to the president or board.
 With the assistance of the Club Administration Chair, the list of committees will be distributed to the membership to afford them the opportunity to express their interests in serving on specific committees.
-(17)
+(17-20)

 Section 4 – The president shall be an ex officio member of all committees and, as such, shall have the privileges of membership thereon.

 Section 5 – Each committee shall transact its business as delegated to it in these bylaws and such additional business as may be referred to it by the president or the board.
-Except where special authority is given by the board, such committees shall not take action until a report has been made and approved by the board.
+If an action by a Committee is outside the scope of the committee’s obligations set forth above, such committees shall not take action until a report has been made and approved by the board.
+(20)

 Section 6 – Each chair shall be responsible for regular meetings and/or activities of the committee, shall supervise and coordinate the work of the committee, and shall report to the board on all committee activities.
 The chairs of the five committees described in Section 2, above are not voting members on the board of directors unless they have been elected or appointed to the board as described in Article II.